RemiPelloux/BlackJackAI/README.md

-Blackjack Game with IA - WIP - Learning project
+Blackjack Game with RL - WIP - Learning project
 ======================

 This is an implementation of the game of blackjack with an IA player that uses reinforcement learning to make optimal decisions.